linuxgurugamer/MemGraph/GameData/MemGraph/README.md

 I plan on making the following additions:

-1. Have a key which will write a marker to the log file, so you can mark events
 2. Make the logging a runtime option instead of statically in the config file